pharath/home/_posts/2021-08-19-cheatsheet-git.md

     - (2) `git pull`
     - (3) `git stash pop`

+# git checkout

+- **Remember**: Commits save your changes to the **local** repository only!

-# Checkout another branch after modifying files in current branch
+## Checkout another branch after modifying files in current branch

-When files modified wrt how you checked them out, you will not be able to `git checkout` another branch.
+- When files modified wrt how you checked them out, you will not be able to `git checkout` another branch.
 Therefore, either discard via

 ```bash